 Dimension is one of the best pre-emergent herbicides out there.
 It’s a common choice among professionals.
 It was hard to find in big box stores until Lesco came out with this awesome fertilizer and Dimension combo.

 I recommend using this product for your first 2 applications, and then a 3rd time a little later in the season.

 Once soil temps are nearing 55 degrees it’s time to throw this product down.
 About 5 weeks later as soil temps approach 70 degrees it’s time to throw it down again.
 Once soil temps hit 80 degrees, crabgrass and broadleaf weed germination slows.

-Check out Greencast to find out when your soil usually hits the two important benchmarks of approaching 55 and coming down below 70.
+Check out Greencast to find out when your soil usually hits the 3 important benchmarks of approaching 55, approaching 70, and coming down below 70 heading into fall.

 In terms of a fertilizer, this product provides 19% nitrogen, 0% phosphours, and 7% potassium.
 The 7% potassium plays a big role in balancing this program since our other go to fertilizer is Milorganite which doesn’t have potassium.
 Instead it has phosphorus which the Lesco product is lacking.

 For times when you’re not applying Lesco’s fertilizer and pre-emergent combo, shift to a good organic fertilizer such as Milorganite.
 I was never a big organic fertilizer guy until I realized all of its benefits:

 - Builds soil health instead of temporarily feeding roots